 About the worst effect of cigarette smoking…

-The social stigma of cigarette smoking worsens with the build up of stink on your clothes, your hands, your hair.
+The social stigma of cigarette smoking worsens with saturation of stink on your clothes, your hands, your hair.

-The worst effect of cigarette smoking you seldom hear about is how it turns off others.
+The worst effect of cigarette smoking you seldom hear about is how it turns others off.
 Think about it: I could’ve married a doctor, if she could stand being in the same room with me.
-Shame was, we were otherwise really compatible, easy with each other.
-We could even have become best friends, if never lovers.
+Shame was, we were otherwise compatible, easy with each other.
+We could’ve become best friends, if never lovers.

 But another truth tumbled out.
-I had never noticed how badly I stunk of cigarettes.
+I had never noticed how badly I stunk from cigarettes.

 Thanks to that, my risk of cancer, like the one that killed my dad, and other diseases is far less, and now, I go along through my seventies, never having been sick and no longer trailing cigarette stink behind me.